Check out our interactive map and get the big picture of where we’re making a difference across our shorelines

 Click on the Survey Site name below to learn more about each one of the sites where we have found breeding colonies of Pigeon Guillemots.

-Clinton Ferry Dock
+Clinton Ferry Dock, Whidbey Is.

 Surveyors have observed guillemots with fish flying under the dock, however this colony is challenging to monitor since we can’t pinpoint where the burrows are located.
 One exception is a very visible “burrow” located on the south side of the loading ramp.
 Despite the huge ferry coming and going every half hour and hundreds of cars rumbling by only a few feet away, this burrow has produced chicks at least twice in the last few years.